ravi688/VulkanRenderer/README.md

    cd shader_compiler
    mingw32-make -s debug
    ```
-2. Change the working directory to `VulkanRenderer/testbed` and build the shaders `.glsl to .sb` by running the following command
+2. Change the working directory back to `VulkanRenderer` and build the shaders `.glsl to .sb` by running the following command

    ```
-   cd testbed
+   cd ..\VulkanRenderer
    mingw32-make -s shader
    ```

 ### Building executable manually (Optional)

-1. Change the working directory to `VulkanRenderer/testbed` and build the `main.exe` executable by running the following command
+1. Change the working directory to `VulkanRenderer` and build the `main.exe` executable by running the following command

    ```
    mingw32-make -s debug